alexgQQ/soulsgen/README.md

 The current code for this is an adaptation from the trainer code, stripped down to only what is needed for generation.
 **Due to how serve unpacks the files, the related modules are imported in a flat structure for relative imports**

-TODOS:
-    - Its a bit slow, ~4s req time, profile and try to improve.
-    - (A bit out of scope) Add grafana/prometheus source for serve

 ### Twitter Bot